mattcarlotta/iMessageDeleteCaches/README.md

 Do you want to reboot now? (y/n)
 ```
 Type "y" or "Y" without quotes to reboot your computer (you may need to enter your admin password to continue).
-Otheriwse, you can type "n" or "N" to abort the script and restart manually.
+Otherwise, you can type "n" or "N" to abort the script and restart manually.

 *Note: If you type an invalid character, then that will abort the script!
 You'll have to reload it to continue!